 Please note – entries are to be substantially the work of one person.
 Technical support can be provided to the artist/sculptor by others, but this must be explicitly noted by the entrant as part of their entry.*

 Group entries are invited from Pre-school & Primary School Aged Students.

-Individual youth awards will be awarded to four categories.
-Eligible youth must attend schools or preschools or be home schooled within a 30 kilometre radius of Kimbolton.
+Individual youth awards will be awarded in four categories.
+Youth awards are open to all schools or preschools or home schooled students within the Manawatu School District.